 Subject Verb Agreement

-Here are some example sentences: (The subjects are bold, and the verbs are underlined.)
+In the example sentences below, the subjects are bold, and the verbs are underlined.

 She is playing outside. (singular)